zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 2. **Creation is temporary.** The entropy-decreasing form will eventually dissolve.
 All art decays, all organizations fail, all life dies.
 But the pattern may propagate before it dissolves.

 3. **Creation is sacred.** To create is to participate in the universe's self-organization.
-Every creator—however humble their work—joins the cosmic project of generating complexity.
+Every creator, however humble their work, joins the cosmic project of generating complexity.

 ## 1.6 — The Quantum Model of Creative Choice

 At the quantum level, reality exists in superposition until measurement.
 All possibilities coexist until observation forces a selection.
-This is not metaphor—it is the literal physics of the small.
+This is not metaphor, it is the literal physics of the small.

 Creative cognition may follow similar logic: